Practice Mission Statement

 Craneswater Group Practice prides itself as being part of the Southsea community, responsible for providing friendly, caring and timely medical services to all our patients.

-Our vision is to offer safe and high quality patient-focussed care, delivered by a team of dedicated, professional and enthusiastic staff.
+Our vision is to offer safe and high quality patient-focused care, delivered by a team of dedicated, professional and enthusiastic staff.

 Confidentiality, compassion and continuity are at the heart of our practice ethos.